tabedzki/channelmap_generator/README.md

 Once you reach the **target number of electrodes** for the selected probe type (384 or 1536), you can **download your channelmap** as an IMRO file alongside a PDF rendering to easily remember what your channelmap looks like.

 > [!TIP]
-> **Online version**: This GUI is available online at [URL TBD] - you can use it directly in your browser without installing anything.
+> **Online version**: This GUI is available online at https://neuropixels-channelmap-generator.pni.princeton.edu - you can use it directly in your browser without installing anything.

 ![](channelmap_generator/gui/assets/GUI_screenshot.png)